US women’s national team coach Vlatko Andonovski resigns after early World Cup exit, AP source says

 The World Cup was challenging for many elite teams because of the ever-growing parity in the women’s game.
 Germany, Brazil and Canada, the winners in Tokyo, also got knocked out early.
 Sunday’s final between England and Spain in Sydney will give the tournament a first-time winner.

 Andonovski was head coach of Seattle’s OL Reign in the National Women’s Soccer League when he was hired.
-During his seven years in the NWSL, he led the now-defunct FC Kansas City from the league’s inception in 2013 until the club folded in 2017, winning two league titles with the team.
+During his seven years in the NWSL, he led the now-defunct FC Kansas City from the league’s inception in 2013 until the club folded in 2017, winning two league titles.

 Andonovski, a native of Skopje, Macedonia, played for several teams in Europe before embarking on a professional indoor soccer career in the United States.

-His predecessor on the U.S. team, Ellis, was named coach of the team in 2014 and led the U.S. to eight overall tournament titles, including victories at the World Cup in 2015 and 2019.
-Over the course of her tenure, the United States lost just seven matches.
+His predecessor on the U.S. team, Ellis, led the Americans to World Cup titles in 2015 and 2019.
+Over the course of her five-year tenure, they lost just seven matches.

-Now the process will start to find a replacement, and the timeline is relatively short.
-The United States has already qualified for the 2024 Olympics in France.
+“What I would hope in this (hiring) process (is) that it’s robust, it’s diverse.
+It has to be,” Ellis said Thursday in Sydney.
+“This is a critical hire.
+And I think it has to be the right person.”

 AP World Cup coverage: https://apnews.com/hub/fifa-womens-world-cup